8suzuran8/wordpress-theme-onlinekart-steer-fansite/README.md

 3. Click the "Install Now" button.

 === Manual installation ===
-1. Upload the "sweet-shop" folder to the "/wp-content/themes/" directory.
+1. Upload the "onlinekart-steer-fansite" folder to the "/wp-content/themes/" directory.

 === Activiation and Use ===
 1. Activate the Theme through the "Themes" menu in WordPress.
-2. Go to Appearance => "sweet-shop Settings" page in customize.
+2. Go to Appearance => "onlinekart-steer-fansite Settings" page in customize.
 Complete the input of all necessary, please click on the "Save changes" button.

 /* ------------------------------------
 Customize
 ------------------------------------ */
-Sweets Shop Design v1.0.0(2016/05/19)
+Onlinekart Steer Fansite v1.0.0(2016/05/19)

 [Description]
-This design is sweets shop website design.
+This design is onlinekart steer fan site design.
-It is refreshing blue-based color scheme,
-And it is the layout and clean a room in the interval.
-It was including cuteness ish sweets shop.

 Because the layout is difficult to read next to too wide, this was a fixed width.
-That is in the margin was to arrange wispy sweets shop emblem.
+That is in the margin was to arrange wispy onlinekart-steer-fansite emblem.

 [File List]
 LICENSE
 README.md
-header-no-repeat1.svg
-header-no-repeat2.svg
-header-photo.jpg
-header-photo.svg
-no-repeat.svg
-repeat-x.svg
-repeat.png
 screenshot.png
 style.css
-sweets.png
+OnlinekartSteerFansiteKit/*

 [Create File]
-Create your shop name image from name.png.
+Create your site name image from name.png.

-Create your shop emblem from repeat.png.
+Create your site emblem from repeat.png.

-Edit your shop photo in no-repeat.png. shop photo is not change scale.
+Edit your site photo in no-repeat.png. site photo is not change scale.
 You must edit style.css, if you change photo scale.

 Upload these images in 'Media' menu.